 Note: See Appendix A-382.30 (11) (d) for material reprinted from s.
 NR 812.08.
 4. 'Size'.
-Except as recommended by the pump manufacturer, the size of each sump shall be no smaller than 16 inches in diameter at the top, 14 inches in diameter
+Except as recommended by the pump manufacturer, the size of each sump shall be no smaller than 16 inches in diameter at the top, 14 inches in diameter at the bottom, and 22 inches in depth. (b) Pumps.

-- (b) Pumps.
 1. 'Size.'
-The pump shall be of a capacity appropriate for the anticipated use. - 'Discharge piping.' a.
-Where a pump discharges into a storm drain system, a check valve shall be installed. - b.
+The pump shall be of a capacity appropriate for the anticib.
 The minimum diameter discharge piping shall be based on the design flow rate of the pump and a minimum velocity of one foot/second.